How to Set Meaningful Goals When You Feel Lost

 8. Measuring Progress: Metrics That Matter for Personal Growth

 As you embark on your goal-setting journey, it’s crucial to track your progress.
 But not all progress can be measured in numbers.
+As a software engineer, I’m used to dealing with quantitative metrics, but I’ve learned that personal growth often requires a more nuanced approach.

 Qualitative vs. Quantitative Measures